 - 1 pound ground beef

-- 1 cup cooked jasmine rice
+- 1 cup cooked jasmine rice or cooked rice

 - 1 ½ teaspoon sea salt